 The license means that authors retain ownership of the copyright but anyone can use the published content provided the original authors and source are cited.
 It is similar to the licenses of other leading open-access journals, like PLOS.

 Once a researcher submits a paper, the Open Science Repository automatically creates a record registering the date, time and content of the submission.

 The Open Science Repository stores copies of the papers in the cloud for extended digital access and preservation.

-Google Search usually indexes papers in few days and Google Scholar in some weeks.
+Google Search usually indexes papers in a few days and Google Scholar within a few weeks.
 All papers receive proper production for indexing by other scientific directories.